utdata/rwd-workbench/README.md

 ## How it works

 - In Workbench, create a new step and choose the [Python](http://help.workbenchdata.com/en/articles/1484226-python-editor) module.
-- Define a function called `process` that accepts a workbench table (as a `pd.DataFrame`) and returns the same.
+- Define a function called `process` that accepts the current data as `table` (which will be a `pd.DataFrame`) and return the same `table`.
 You can use the following packages:
   - math
   - pd ([Pandas](https://pandas.pydata.org/pandas-docs/stable/reference/index.html))
   - np ([numpy](https://docs.scipy.org/doc/numpy/reference/routines.html))